-Both Princeton and UNIGE grantees will attend a planning workshop at Princeton University on April 29-30, 2019, as well as a meeting at UNIGE in early July 2019.
+Both Princeton and UNIGE grantees will attend a planning meeting and academic workshop at Princeton University on May 6-7, 2020, as well as a meeting at UNIGE in early July 2020.
 Research will be conducted for four weeks of the student’s choosing and completed by the end of August.
 Princeton students are expected to spend some of their research time at UNIGE (at least three days) – if they want to stay longer in Geneva while doing their research, they will be provided with a place to work at the GSI.
 The student researcher will turn over to EUROCOMPLEX all the data collected (e.g. survey conducted, scans of archival materials, interviews, etc.,) to be deposited in a common repository, as well as write an analytical report that summarizes the main findings and organizes the collected material.

 We are looking for students with a good understanding of European Integration and Regime Complexes, an ability to work independently, and good planning and writing skills.
 The application involves an original research proposal by the student in line with the requirements of one of the clusters, but if selected, the student should expect to tweak the research as directed by the EUROCOMPLEX directors.

 Your application, to be received by Monday February 17 2020, needs to contain the following materials:

 - Current transcript (if applicable).

 - Letter of recommendation from one of your faculty advisers.